unraid/docs/docs/embedding.md

 # Embedding Unraid Docs

 Use the following guidance when loading the Unraid documentation inside an iframe-driven experience.
-The options described here help control UI chrome, theme, and navigation behavior without relying on `postMessage` exchanges.
+Query parameters cover the most common configuration options, and an optional `postMessage` API is available for hosts that need dynamic coordination.

 ## Required Query Parameters